dhh1128/codecraft.co/good-fences-make-good-neighbors.md

 	<li>Use forward decls anywhere you can.
 (Using a class by ptr, by ref, or as a return value does not mean you need its definition.)</li>
 	<li>Use #include correctly.
 This means: #include everything you must have, but nothing you don't absolutely need.
 (This topic is probably worth a post of its own; in my entire career, I've only seen a handful of programmers who do this right.)</li>
 	<li>Avoid headers that declare too much.
 15 classes in my-master-header.h = bad.</li>
 	<li>Keep implementation out of headers.
-(Templates are a special case that's worthy of separate discussion.)</li>
+(Templates are a special case that's worthy of separate discussion.)</
 	<li>Consider using the pimpl idiom where it makes sense.</li>
 	<li><a title="How Enums Spread Disease — And How To Cure It" href="how-enums-spread-disease-and-how-to-cure-it.md">Use enums carefully</a>.</li>
-	<li>Use anonymous namespaces and/or static scopes to hide private classes from the linker.</li>
+	<li>Use anonymous namespaces and/or static scopes to hide private classes frthe linker.</li>
 	<li>Never have protected members.
 (Public members are okay for POD structs, but are otherwise just as toxic.)</li>
 	<li><a title="Put Your Const Foot Forward" href="put-your-const-foot-forward.md">Use const correctly</a>.
 This forces callers to respect mutability constraints in your corner of the codebase.</li>
 	<li>Eliminate goto.</li>